 How do I build a Theory of Change?

 Many organisations contract an experienced Theory of Change consultant.
-Provided they are briefed well and have a solid understanding of your organisation, then it is certainly worth investing the money.
+Provided they are briefed well and have a solid understanding of your organisation, it’s worth investing the money.

-If you don’t have the budget for a consultant, there are many resources online which outline the Theory of Change process.
-It’s also worth checking out the Creating a co-design Theory of Change booklet created by the Queensland Disability Network.
-While this booklet is for inclusion projects, it provides an easy to understand overview of the Theory of Change process and how you could implement it in your organisation in a fun and interactive way.
+If you don’t have the budget for a consultant, there are resources online outlining the Theory of Change process.
+Also, it’s worth checking out the Creating a co-design Theory of Change booklet created by the Queensland Disability Network.
+While this booklet is for inclusion projects, it provides an easy to understand overview of the process.
+It provides a fun and interactive way to use it in your organisation.

 Attend a Theory of Change workshop

-A great way to learn how the Theory of Change framework can work for you is to attend a workshop where you can learn the process.
-Armed with the resources, knowledge and tools you can walk your organisation and key stakeholders through the process and develop your own framework.
+A great way to learn how the Theory of Change framework can work for you is to attend a workshop.
+Armed with the resources, knowledge and tools you can walk your organisation through the process.

-Dr Samantha Abbato from Visual Insights People has been working with CSIA to deliver the series of workshops as part of the Inclusion Ready Project.
+Dr Samantha Abbato from Visual Insights People worked with CSIA to deliver the series of workshops as part of the Inclusion Ready Project.
 Dr Abbato employs a dynamic and collaborative approach in her Stories of Change to Theories of Change workshops.

-But don’t take our word for it… here is some feedback from participants about what they took away from the workshop.
-Participants leave with the ability to tell their story in a meaningful way and a tool to bring about change in their organisation.
+Participants leave with the ability to tell their story in a meaningful way.
+Not to mention, a tool to bring about change in their organisation.